rafaelgou/rgou-wp-media/Explanation.md

 ### Testing and Travis-CI

 Unit and integration tests were implemented.
-A relaxed [TDD](https://en.wikipedia.org/wiki/Test-driven_development) was used while developing the [Crawler](https://github.com/rafaelgou/rgou-wp-media/blob/master/classes/Rgou/WPMedia/Crawler.php#L22) as very specific actions are easier to develop in such a way.
+A relaxed [TDD](https://en.wikipedia.org/wiki/Test-driven_development) was used while developing the [Crawler](https://github.com/rafaelgou/rgou-wp-media/blob/master/classes/Rgou/WPMedia/Crawler.php#L22) as very specific actions are easier to develop this way.

 Travis-CI integration was pretty straight forward.
 The only change was the slack channel, pointing to a personal workspace.
-It was very handy to discover PHP 5.6 issues, in special the [DomNodeList](https://www.php.net/manual/en/class.domnodelist.php) behavior: starting on PHP 7.2 the [Countable interface](https://www.php.net/manual/en/class.countable.php) was implemented, so the item you can use `count()` directly.
-But that wasn't the earlier behavior, so the code was changed to cover all target versions.
+It was very handy to discover PHP 5.6 issues, in special the [DomNodeList](https://www.php.net/manual/en/class.domnodelist.php) behavior: starting on PHP 7.2 the [Countable interface](https://www.php.net/manual/en/class.countable.php) was implemented, so the item you can use `count($node)` function directly.
+But that wasn't the earlier behavior, so the [test code was changed](https://github.com/rafaelgou/rgou-wp-media/commit/8664eab31010c931c2aedc2e3e2205e40bf44176#diff-ae1c66b5e5b6f4d00c97a1b816e4561eL99) to cover all target versions.

 #### Running